 Thanks to the generosity of Stephen Robert '62 and several anonymous donors, the University renovated Faunce House in 2009-2010 to create the Stephen Robert ’62 Campus Center.
 Designed by Schwartz/Silver Architects, the Center is a space for the entire Brown community to gather.

 The major goals of the renovation were to create additional open community space for all members of Brown's community.
+The project proposal indicated that a Campus Center, "can add significantly to the quality of education and student life at Brown by bringing students from many differnt parts of the campus together with graduate and medical students, faculty, staff and others in informal settings and programs."
 In the words of Stephen Robert himself, "The Stephen Robert ‘62 Campus Center will foster greater interaction among Brown’s extraordinary students, and exceptional faculty and staff.
 This will help achieve our plan for academic enrichment by building a shared sense of community."

 The newly renovated Campus Center opened in the fall of 2010 and has become a major hub of campus.
 In addition to the numerous facilities, Campus Center staff in the Student Activities Office sponsor a variety of programs in the building.